SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-11-upcoming-pfizer-kids.md

 <a id="fn1">1</a>: FDA VRBPAC Staff, ["Vaccines and Related Biological Products Advisory Committee February 15, 2022 Meeting Announcement"](https://www.fda.gov/advisory-committees/advisory-committee-calendar/vaccines-and-related-biological-products-advisory-committee-february-15-2022-meeting-announcement), US FDA Vaccines and Related Biologic Products Advisory Committee, 2022-Feb-15.

 Retrieved 2022-Feb-11 ahead of the meeting.
 Links to event materials are at the bottom of the page. [↩](#fn1a)

+<a id="fn2">2</a>: M Herper, N Florko, &amp; H Branswell, ["Pfizer and FDA pull back from plan to expedite review of Covid-19 vaccine in young children"](https://www.statnews.com/2022/02/11/pfizer-and-fda-pull-back-from-plan-to-expedite-review-of-covid-19-vaccine-in-young-children/), _STAT News_, 2022-Feb-12. [↩](#fn2a)